dan-fritchman/Hdl21/readme.md

 The `paramclass` decorator also adds `descriptions` and `defaults` methods which provide dictionaries of each parameter's default-values and string-descriptions.
 Similar to `dataclasses`, param-class constructors use the field-order defined in the class body.
 Note Python's function-argument rules dictate that all required arguments be declared first, and all optional arguments come last.

 Param-classes can be nested, and can be converted to (potentially nested) dictionaries via `dataclasses.asdict`.
-The same conversion applies in reverse - (potentially nested) dictionaries can be expanded and serve as param-class constructor arguments:
+The same conversion applies in reverse - (potentially nested) dictionaries can be expanded to serve as param-class constructor arguments:

 ```python
 import hdl21 as h